lieb/postdove/doc/building.md

 See the [Commands Reference](commands_reference.md) for the details on how to display the version.
-To transfer the *git* version information into a form that the compiler and runtime can find we have to use the *generate* feature of *go*.
+To transfer the *git* version information into a form that the compiler and runtime can find we have to use the *generate* feature of *GO*.
 This is done by executing the following command at the top level of the source tree:
 ```